raph714/Orc-Fort/Store.md

 Here you can spend resources to purchase units and buildings during the main phase of your turn.
 [Back to the rules](README.md).

 ## [Units](Units.md)
-- Barbarian: 2 Iron, 1 Blood
+- Brawler: 2 Iron, 1 Blood
 - Fighter: 2 Wood, 1 Blood
-- Mage: 2 Magic, 1 Blood
+- Warlock: 2 Magic, 1 Blood
-- Cleric: 2 Blood, 1 Wood
+- Shaman: 2 Blood, 1 Wood

 ## [Buildings](Buildings.md)
 - Fighting Pit: 2 Blood, 1 Iron